Alfresco/docs-alfresco/governance-services/latest/install/zip/index.md

 Governance Services is installed by applying two AMP files to an existing Alfresco Content Services installation.

-The Alfresco Governance Services distribution zip file contain the following AMP files:
+The Governance Services distribution zip file contain the following AMP files:

 |alfresco-governance-services-enterprise-repo-3.3.x.amp|Contains Governance Services functionality that's applied to an existing Alfresco Content Services installation.|
 |alfresco-governance-services-enterprise-share-3.3.x.amp|Contains Governance Services functionality that's applied to an existing Alfresco Share installation.|

 >**Note:** Install the AMPs manually using the Module Management Tool (MMT), rather than using the `apply_amps` tool.

-1. Browse to the [Support Portal](http://support.alfresco.com) and download the Alfresco Governance Services distribution zip, which contains the following files:
+1. Browse to the [Support Portal](http://support.alfresco.com) and download the Governance Services distribution zip, which contains the following files:

     * alfresco-governance-services-enterprise-repo-3.3.x.amp
     * alfresco-governance-services-enterprise-share-3.3.x.amp